-We can be certain that these types of attacks will not only continue but also increase in intensity and scale.
+We can be certain that these types of attacks will continue and increase in intensity and scale.
 Primarily because the scope of their reach and their potential payoff is exorbitant.
 By compromising one system, hackers can gain access to thousands more, which makes this a particularly lucrative form of ransomware.

 So what is the solution?
 Should businesses, public administration offices, and schools stop employing third-party software?
-This is hardly a viable solution as it would require an incredibly high and, for smaller businesses perhaps insurmountable, investment in specialised services and skills to create software solutions that already exist.
+This is hardly a viable solution as it would require an incredibly high and, for smaller businesses, perhaps insurmountable, investment in specialised services and skills to create existing software solutions.
 The best approach would be due diligence.
 What does that entail?

-It is ultimately up to everyone involved in the entire supply chain to exercise immense caution and take the necessary steps to close any potential security gaps that could leave customers exposed.
+It is ultimately up to everyone involved in the entire supply chain to exercise immense caution and take the necessary steps to close any potential security gaps that could expose customers.
 However, consumers and users of third-party service providers also have the power and a responsibility to protect themselves.
-When it comes to ransomware, there is no such thing as too much caution.
+Regarding ransomware, there is no such thing as too much caution.

 Update: REvil, the group responsible for this ransomware attack, has been offline since 13 July.
 It is still unclear if American or Russian leaders were involved or if the group itself went dark.
 However, countless victims still can not access their data.